 Work Experience Training may be purchased without the purchase of Work Experience Placement.

+The counselor, customer, provider, and the employer are all be involved in the decision to allow remote Work Experience Training at a worksite.
+The employer must agree to allow use of the technology, internet and/or devices to be used by the customer at the work experience site.
+The use of the technology, internet and/or devices should not exclude or stigmatize the customer.
+Remote Work Experience Training must be supplemented with in person Work Experience Training away from the job site.

 See VR-SFP Chapter 14: Work Experience Services for more information, including staff qualifications, service definition, process and procedures, and outcomes required for payment and fees.

 Work Experience Training can be purchased to support the customers in the Summer Earn and Learn program and customers who are placed in a Work Experience program arranged by VR staff or other external entities.

-When a work experience site will not allow a Work Experience trainer on site (e.g. security clearance or safety concerns) or the Work Experience specialist determines it is not safe to enter the work site, Work Experience Training may be provided remotely only with a VR director approved VR3472, Contracted Service Modification Request.

-The VR3472 must include:

-how the service will be delivered; and

-how the service delivery will meet the customers individual training needs.

-For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 The VR counselor:

+obtains a consultation from their supervisor anytime the Work Experience Training needs to be provided remotely.
+The consultation must be documented in a case note;

 completes VR1600, Work Experience Referral leaving no blanks and attaching, as applicable, medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff that will assist the provider in working with the customer;

+ensures VR1600 or service authorization comments indicate whether the training can be done as a combination of remote and in-person training for a customer or if the training should all be done in person;

 ensures that VR staff sends the service authorization to the provider;

 monitors the customer's progress with the customer, Work Experience Specialist and with the SEAL provider or business, as applicable;